 - Sometimes, the surgeon may need to remove a small part of your intestine along with the diverticulum.
 If this is done, the open ends of your intestine will be sewn or stapled back together.
 This procedure is called an anastomosis.

 Surgeons can also do this surgery using a laparoscope.
-A laparoscope is a tiny camera that is inserted into your belly through a small cut.
-Video from the camera will appear on a monitor in the operating room.
-The surgeon uses the monitor to do the surgery.
+The laparoscope is an instrument that looks like a small telescope with a light and a video camera.
+It is inserted into your belly through a small cut.
+Video from the camera appears on a monitor in the operating room.
+This allows the surgeon to view inside your belly during surgery.

 In surgery using a laparoscope:

-- Your surgeon may also make a cut that is 2 to 3 inches long to put a hand through, if needed.
+- Your surgeon may also make a cut that is 2 to 3 inches (5 to 7.6 cm) long to put a hand through, if needed.

 - Your belly will be filled with gas to allow the surgeon to see the area and perform the surgery with more room to work.

 - The diverticulum is operated on as described above.